module GC

 -

-: marking is performed by parts, interleaved with program execution both before the method returns and afterward; therefore marking may not be completed before the return.
-Note that iffull_mark
+false: marking is performed by parts, interleaved with program execution both before the method returns and afterward; therefore marking may not be completed before the return.
+Note that iffull_markisfalse, marking will always be immediate, regardless of the value ofimmediate_mark.

 -